 Famous Tuscan villas.

-• Art an architecture exhibitions – here are some examples of what the museums and other venues of Florence, Siena and Cortona are offering.
+Fountains and waterworks in Tuscan villa gardens. - Art an architecture exhibitions – here are some examples of what the museums and other venues of Florence, Siena and Cortona are offering.

 “The Springtime of the Renaissance” – a great exhibition currently showing in Florence.

-• Music in Chianti – during the warm summer evenings, one of the most relaxing and enjoyable things to do in Chianti is to attend a concert.
+“The treasure of the Lombards” – “Il Tesoro dei Longobardi” – an exhibition in Cortona 2013. - Music in Chianti – during the warm summer evenings, one of the most relaxing and enjoyable things to do in Chianti is to attend a concert.
 Many classical and even rock concerts take place in Chianti during summer.
 Look for posters in the town you are visiting or staying in.
 In and near Greve in Chianti there two very good summer music programmes: the operatic series from the pupils of Daniel Ferro, and the instrumental concert series taking place in Lamole.

-• Folkloric festivals, culinary festivals and other similar annual events.
+Chianti summer music programmes. - Folkloric festivals, culinary festivals and other similar annual events.
 Tuscany is a land of popular festivals.
 Almost all of these festivals are truly local and continue to exist because of the enthusiasm of the local people.
 A huge majority of Tuscan festivals are definitely NOT “put on just for tourists”.
 You’ll be seeing the real thing.
 Among the most interesting events are mediaeval re-enactments (battles, crafts etc) and “mediaeval weeks” when entire villages dress in mediaeval costume with appropriate handicrafts, food, music and even tamed birds of prey.

-Main Tuscan festivals
+Main Tuscan festivals.

 A directory of annual events in Tuscany.